MFuchs1989/Univariate-Time-Series-Forecasting/README.md

 ## Introduction

-In this repository I have stored several variants of ETL pipelines.
-They serve as a template and can be extended as desired.
+In this repository I have deposited a Jupyter notebook which contains various neruonal networks for time series predictions.
+With this script you can quickly and easily check which type of neural network fits best to the data.

 <a name="software_requirements"></a>